shehio/Policy-Gradient/README.md

 [![Tests](https://github.com/shehio/rl/actions/workflows/test.yml/badge.svg?event=push)](https://github.com/shehio/rl/actions/workflows/test.yml)

 A comprehensive repository for implementing and experimenting with various reinforcement learning algorithms and classical game AI techniques.
+The objective of this repo is not to create the best playing agent but to experiment and explore different agents playing board games and video games.

 ## Project Overview